 - Kate Murray, Lab Coordinator

-- Geoffrey Browne, Research Fellow In International Urban Development
+- Stephanie Butcher, Postdoctoral Research Fellow in International Urban Politics

-- Stephanie Butcher, Postdoctoral Fellow in International Urban Politics
+- Kazi Nazrul Fattah, Postdoctoral Research Fellow in International Urban Politics

-- Pablo Fuentenebro Alonso, Postdoctoral Fellow in International Urban Politics
+- Pablo Fuentenebro Alonso, Postdoctoral Research Fellow in International Urban Politics

-- Paris Hadfield, Research Fellow in Urban Innovation
+- Paris Hadfield, Postdoctoral Research Fellow in Urban Innovation

 - Ihnji Jon, Lecturer in International Urban Politics